 2. Start the application, select “Create a New Book” you will be asked a few questions about it, such as the orientation, if the book is a graphic novel, etc. For the canvas size put in the pixel size of your page, for an 8.5 x 11 book it is 612 pixels x 792 pixels.
 8.5 x 72 equals 612 pixels per inch.

 3. Then drop in some metadata, author, title, etc., the cover image (a jpg file) and where you want the book stored on your hard drive while processing.

 5. Then upload your pdf book file or a series of images into Comic Creator.
 You also have the ability to shuffle the images around, delete, and add more.
 If your book is a graphic novel then you can set up the individual panels to view in order.
 If not you are basically done.
 You also have some text editing ability.
-They also have a pretty good user guide on the same page as the Comic Creator.

 7. Upload your book on the Kindle Direct Publishing site.
 Make sure you fill in all the necessary boxes and you are publishing on Amazon.

 In the upload process, you will need to select your royalty amount, 35% or 70%, and enter a book cost.
 Kindle actually charges authors for the downloading of books on Kindle.
 Books that are all text have very small file sizes and you don’t really notice the charges.
 But graphic books have pretty large file sizes and Amazon charges you for their download.
 Except if you select the 35% royalty figure there is no charge.
 I figure any royalty is just fine by me and 35% is ok.
 We tend to forget that we are selling and delivering books pretty much worldwide for almost no costs.

 In my rush to get all my books up for the holidays, I didn’t pay a lot of attention to my file sizes.
 I am sure I could go back and build some smaller files.
 Another cool thing about Kindle and print-on-demand is you can update your file.